stappersg/vBook/src/reference/vSL/api/Security.md

 # Security
+## This module contains multiple security functions that you can use to protect your server.
 <details><summary>check_mail_relay(allowed_hosts)</summary><br/> Do not accept a message from a known internal domain if the client is unknown.

  # Args